 ——————-

-We fit the PLS regression model for the data to compare the dimensionality reduction and feature selection.
-Figure 6 demonstrates the scaled RMSE on train and test data with respect to the dimensionality of the latent space l.
-The test error achieves minimum value at the point l=11.
-PLS regression is more flexible approach compared to the linear model built on the subset of features.
-It leads to the less error, but the model are not sparse.
+We fit the PLS regression model to the data to compare the dimensionality reduction and feature selection.
+Figure 6 demonstrates the scaled RMSE on the training and testing data with respect to the dimensionality of the latent space l.
+The testing error reaches its minimum at l=11.
+The PLS regression is more a flexible approach compared to the linear model built on the subset of features.
+It results in the smallest error, but the model is not sparse.

-Figure 7 compares 3 models: linear regression and PLS regression built on 100 features given by qpfs and PLS regression with all features.
-We do not include linear regression with all features because its results are close to the constant prediction.
-It also provides the result for Lasso and Elastic Net algorithms that are widely used for feature selection.
+Figure 7 compares 3 models: the linear regression and the PLS regression built on 100 features given by QPFS and the PLS regression with all features.
+We do not include the linear regression with all features because its results are close to the constant prediction.
+It also provides the result for the Lasso and Elastic Net algorithms that are widely used for feature selection.
 We use the AsymImp strategy for QPFS in this experiment.
-Here PLS regression are significantly better than linear regression with QPFS features.
+Here, the PLS regression is significantly better than the linear regression with the QPFS features.
 It means that the latter model is not flexible enough.
-However, the best result is obtained by combination of PLS regression model with QPFS features.
+However, the best result is obtained by the PLS regression model combined with the QPFS features.
 This model is sparse since it uses only 100 QPFS features.
-The ability of the PLS model to find the optimal latent data representation allows to improve model performance.
+The ability of the PLS model to find the optimal latent data representation improves the model performance.

-Figure 6: Test scaled RMSE for PLS Figure 7: sRMSE box plots for different regression model models
+Figure 6: Test scaled RMSE for PLS Figure 7: sRMSE box plots for different regression models

 Conclusion

-The study investigates the problem of signal decoding.
-The data are highly redundant.
-To build a stable adequate model, it was proposed to reduce dimensionality of the problem using the dependencies in both input and target spaces.
-The PLS regression is considered as linear model for dimensionality reduction.
-The quadratic programming approach is investigated as feature selection algorithm.
+The study investigates the problem of signal decoding in which the data are highly redundant.
+To build a stable, adequate model, we reduced the dimensionality of the problem using the dependencies in both the input and target spaces.
+The PLS regression is considered as a linear model for dimensionality reduction.
+The quadratic programming approach is investigated as a feature selection algorithm.
 The algorithm solves feature selection in a single quadratic programming optimization problem.
 The multivariate extensions for the QPFS algorithms are proposed.
-The resulting feature subset includes non-correlated features which are relevant to the most difficult targets.
+The resulting feature subset includes noncorrelated features that are relevant to the most difficult targets.

-The computational experiments were carried out on the ECoG data.
-The resulting model predicts the limb position of an exoskeleton by brain signals.
-The proposed algorithms outperforms the baseline algorithm and reduce the problem dimension significantly.
-The combination of feature selection for sparsifying the model and the dimensionality reduction for increasing model stability give the best result.
+The computational experiments were carried out using the ECoG data.
+The resulting model predicts the limb position of an exoskeleton using brain signals.
+The proposed algorithm outperforms the baseline algorithm and reduces the problem dimension significantly.
+The combination of feature selection for sparsifying the model and the dimensionality reduction for increasing the model stability give the best result.